nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 1.2.
 Main Traveller
 The Main Traveller is the other of the 2 major components of the Traveller project.
 It implements the essential CRUD features of the application.
-As shown in Figure 3 below, the Main Traveller consists of 5 sub-components: the Traveller class, Parser class, TripsList class, Ui class, and Storage class.
+As shown in Figure 7 below, the Main Traveller consists of 5 sub-components: the Traveller class, Parser class, TripsList class, Ui class, and Storage class.
 Additionally, the `Command` class is used to execute various actions in the various sub-components.

 ![](documentationPics/mainTravellerDesign.png)
-<div style="text-align: center;">Figure 4: Design of the Main Traveller</div>
+<div style="text-align: center;">Figure 7: Design of the Main Traveller</div>

 Details of each of the sub-components can be found in the subsequent sub-sections.

 #### 1.2.1.
 Traveller class
-The main class of the whole project.
+The root class of the whole project.
 The 2 major components of Traveller ([World Map](#11-world-map) and [Main Traveller](#12-main-traveller)) is initialized here.
 Sub-components of [Main Traveller](#12-main-traveller) is also initialized here.